-The student must initially contact Disability Services to request auxiliary aids and services as early as possible each semester.
-The student must provide Disability Services with documentation of disability, which supports the need for auxiliary aids and services.
-Disability Services will then determine which auxiliary aids and services are appropriate accommodations.
+The student must initially contact Accessibility Services to request auxiliary aids and services as early as possible each semester.
+The student must provide Accessibility Services with documentation of disability, which supports the need for auxiliary aids and services.
+Accessibility Services will then determine which auxiliary aids and services are appropriate accommodations.
 The student must meet with professors or administrative personnel to inform them of needs, preferably at the beginning of the semester.
-If requested, Disability Services will provide the student with a Course Accommodations Approval From to give to the professor or to campus personnel outlining approved accommodations.
+If requested, Accessibility Services will provide the student with a Course Accommodations Approval From to give to the professor or to campus personnel outlining approved accommodations.

 Students may be encouraged to apply for funding from outside sources such as Adult Career and Continuing Education Services (ACCES)

 Niagara University expects its students to attend class regularly.
 Attendance requirements specific to each course are outlined in course syllabi.
 However, the University will consider on a case-by-case basis, attendance modifications for students with disabilities who have documented medically-related conditions (episodic in nature) or other reasons why their disability may make it difficult for them to fulfill typical attendance requirements.
 The outcome may be different from student to student, class to class, and even from faculty member to faculty member, depending on the student’s documented disability, how it impacts attendance, AND in light of the significance that attendance plays in the course itself (interactive class discussions, lab, practicum, etc.).
 In some cases, if the student isn’t attending class on a regular basis s/he may not be able to do well or get the full benefit of the class.
 In these cases, accommodations, such as incomplete grades and/or course withdrawal, should be considered by the student.